mesosphere/marathon-ui/coding-guidelines/coding-guidelines.md

 ```

 ## JSDoc
 JSDoc blocks should be avoided in favor to code descriptiveness.
-If the are necessary these rules apply:
+If they are necessary these rules apply:
   - If there is a return there must be a type and description.
   - If there is one or multiple parameter/s there must be a name, type and description for each one.